-The Chassahowitzka TWG was called to reconvene in August, September, and November 2022 to determine if the quantifiable objectives in the 2017 Chassahowitzka River SWIM Plan, specifically those in the water quality and natural systems focus areas, were still suitable through detailed review of current data and discussion of current issues and drivers present in the system.
-The TWG reviewed water quality and submerged aquatic vegetation data collected by the District as part of their discussions.
-Water quality data is available through the District's Environmental Data Portal.
-Submerged aquatic vegetation data can be requested by emailing SpringsTeam@WaterMatters.org.
-Highlights of these discussions were brought to the Management and Steering Committees for their review at their publicly noticed meetings.
-The SCSC took action at their public meeting on March 8, 2023, to refine the quantifiable objectives based on the recommendations from the SCMC, also reviewed over two public meetings, and vetted through discussions from the TWG.
+SWIM Plans are living documents created with adaptive management at their core.
+As such, plans will be revised periodically, including reviewing the quantifiable objectives.
+The Chassahowitzka TWG was called to reconvene in August, September, and November 2022 to determine if the quantifiable objectives in the 2017 Chassahowitzka River SWIM Plan, specifically those in the water quality and natural systems focus areas, were still suitable.
+The SCSC took action at their public meeting on March 8, 2023 to refine the quantifiable objectives based on the recommendations from the SCMC, also reviewed over two public meetings, and vetted through discussions from the TWG.
 The Quantifiable Objective Refinements section details these actions.